-In the Lower Fraser, catch monitoring programs are managed through Comprehensive Fisheries Agreements While details will be finalized prior to fisheries occurring; the monitoring programs in place in recent years are as follows:
+In the Lower Fraser, catch monitoring programs are managed through Comprehensive Fisheries Agreements.
+While details will be finalized prior to fisheries occurring; the monitoring programs in place for 2018 are expected to be similar to recent years as follows:

-- Non-selective (e.g. gill-net) EO fisheries have been monitored using a mandatory landing program (MLP) with packer and land-based sites.
+- Non-selective (e.g. gill-net) EO fisheries will be monitored using a mandatory landing program (MLP) with packer and land-based sites.
 All fishers must land their catch at these sites and have their catch validated.
-This program is supplemented by effort validation by vessel patrols and overflights. - Selective (e.g. beach seine and purse seine) EO fisheries have required monitors to be present during all fishing activity to record catch and release information on a set-by-set basis.
+This program is supplemented by effort validation by vessel patrols and overflights. - Selective (e.g. beach seine and purse seine) EO fisheries require monitors to be present during all fishing activity to record catch and release information on a set-byset basis.

-ESSR fisheries for individual Fraser sockeye spawning populations may be considered if the projected number of effective spawners is expected to exceed the freshwater productive capacity of the system taking into account requirements for adult spawners or juvenile rearing.
+ESSR fisheries for individual Fraser Sockeye spawning populations may be considered if the projected number of effective spawners is expected to exceed the freshwater productive capacity of the system taking into account requirements for adult spawners or juvenile rearing.
+Stock specific spawning requirements may be determined based upon WSP benchmarks, TEK, and stock specific information, on a system by system basis upon receipt of a terminal access request.
 Given inherent uncertainties about freshwater capacity, a decision on whether an ESSR will proceed will be made by the Department and any amounts specified for harvest may take into account available information and associated uncertainties on a range of factors including: stock-specific abundance, projected spawner abundances, productive capacity of the system, stock composition in the proposed fishing area and selectivity of fishing gear.

 Given uncertainties in in-season information, the Department may permit only a portion of any estimated surplus to be harvested.